 Short-handed Spurs topple injury-depleted Pistons 123-95 to close disappointing seasons

-SAN ANTONIO (AP) — Sandro Mamukelashvili had 18 points and the San Antonio Spurs routed the Detroit Pistons 123-95 on Sunday to close disappointing seasons for both franchises.
+SAN ANTONIO (AP) — Sandro Mamukelashvili had 18 points and the San Antonio Spurs routed the Detroit Pistons 123-95 on Sunday to close disappointing seasons that both franchises hope will lead to promising futures.

 Blake Wesley added 17 points for San Antonio.
-Zach Collins had 17 points and nine rebounds before injuring his shoulder early in the second half.
+Zach Collins had 17 points and nine rebounds in 16 minutes before injuring his shoulder early in the second half.

+“It was a good end to the season, for sure,” Spurs point guard Tre Jones said.
+“We were playing better and better throughout the entire year.
+Each month we were getting better as a team, as a whole.
+Playing more and more like the way we wanted to play, both offensively and defensively.”

 San Antonio was without Victor Wembanyama, the No. 1 pick in the draft and expected Rookie of the Year.
 Detroit was without Cade Cunningham, the top pick in 2021.